 The mission of the mobile mediation and social intervention team is to act quickly in response to conflict, distress or cohabitation situations in public spaces that affect vulnerable people or people experiencing difficulties.

-Six civilian psychosocial responders are part of this pilot project, which was developed for the first time in a Québec municipality.
+Eight civilian psychosocial responders are part of this pilot project, which was developed for the first time in a Québec municipality.
 The mobile mediation and social response team acts on its own initiative or in response to calls from the Montréal police or community organizations.

 Four types of services are offered: